 Left hand digit bias

-Various experiments, however, suggest our tendency to read a price from left to right is a factor.
-Reading in this way means we tend to perceive a larger difference between 2.99 and 3.00 than the mere 1 cent difference.
-An alternative interpretation of this "left hand digit" effect is that consumers actually read 2.99 as 3.00 but consider that the producer is giving a little back and, therefore, consider that they have got a good deal.
+Various experiments, however, suggest when the tendency is to read a price from left to right, this is a factor.
+Reading this way means we tend to perceive a larger difference between 2.99 and 3.00 than the mere one cent difference.
+An alternative interpretation of this "left-hand digit" effect is that people can actually read 2.99 as 3.00 but think the producer is giving a little back.
+People thinking this way might consider that they have got a good deal.

 Others suggest that producers are not so generous

-Some argue .99 is a way of making choices simpler for shoppers.
-Instead of charging a true price of the individual items as 75 or 85 or even 1.20, the price is set at the "99" level.
-Effectively, price averaging is taking place.
-Depending on how savvy the consumer, producers could get a price advantage.
+Some argue .99 is a way of simplifying choices for shoppers.
+Instead of charging 75 or 85 cents or even $1.20, the price is set at an average "99" level.
+Depending on how savvy the consumer is, retailers could get a price advantage.

 Expensive items, such as cars, are also are often priced in 9s.
-A possible here explanation is that sellers build in a margin that can be beaten down by the buyer.
-After all, the true price that the sales person may expect to get for the car is 4,500 but there is no point in setting the price there as bargaining would begin at that price.
-So, one lesson we can learn is that if the price is high but ending in a 9, it's worth haggling.
-The sales person could well have room to move.
+A possible explanation is that sellers build in a margin that can be beaten down by the buyer.
+After all, the true price the sales person might expect to get for the car could be $4,500 but there is no point in setting the price there as bargaining would begin at that price.
+Perhaps if the price is high but ending in a 9, it's worth haggling.
+The sales person might have room to move.